The best wireless gaming mouse 2024

 High price point for niche use-case

 For those who play a lot of different genres, compromises are all-too familiar.
 You're usually constricted by having too few programmable buttons, or your gameplay becomes sloppy with too many to accidentally hit.
 That's not so with the Razer Naga V2 Pro.
-This is a wireless pointer packed out with features, performance, and reliability, making it one of the best wireless gaming mouse we've had our hands on so far.
-You're getting three detachable panels specifically designed for everything from first-person shooters to MMOs.

-The real star for us would have to be the 12-button add-on, though.
+The real star for me would have to be the 12-button add-on, though.
 It makes life much, much easier in MMOs that have a wealth of attacks or moves to choose from, and this one puts them within easy reach beneath your thumb.
 That was all present on the original Naga Pro, though - the V2 adds a turbo-charged 30K sensor, boosted battery life, and a super customizable scroll wheel on top.

 Read more: Razer Naga V2 Pro